 - Vibration: Vibrations at speeds more than 45 mph may indicate that you need a tire balance.
 It might be a symptom of something else, but balancing and rotating your tires is an excellent place to start.

 Your vehicle’s suspension system connects the wheels to the automobile and is designed to provide a smooth and pleasant ride.
 It’s conceivable that it will get out of wheel alignment and tire rotation due to driving on rough roads and striking potholes.

-Additionally, as a vehicle ages, metal fatigue occurs in the springs, causing the ride height to fluctuate, which can alter the alignment geometry.
+Additionally, as the vehicle ages, metal fatigue occurs in the springs, causing the ride height to fluctuate, which can alter the alignment geometry.

-When this happens, you should take your car to your trusted mechanic for an alignment.
-If your car’s encounters the alignment issue, you’ll notice the following signs:
+When this happens, you should take your car to your trusted mechanic for alignment.
+If your car’s encounters an alignment issue, you’ll notice the following signs:

 - The vehicle is pulling to one side of the road

 - When driving straight, the steering wheel is crooked

 - There are vibrations coming from the steering wheel while the car is accelerating